Mikhail Gorbachev 1996 presidential campaign: Political positions

 Gorbachev described himself as a social democrat.
 This was in diametric contrast to Zyuganov, who strongly rebuked any implications of being a social democrat, and whose policies eschewed social democratic stances.
 Gorbachev asserted that, of those running for president, his was the voice of responsibility and moderation.

 Domestic affairs

 Without many specifics, Gorbachev pledged to increase industrial and agricultural production and to reform taxation.
 One of his top stated priorities was to reign in government corruption.
-Another top-priority of his was to ramp-up the nation's "war on crime".
+Another top priority of his was to ramp-up the nation's "war on crime".
 As leader of the Soviet Union, Gorbachev had desired to implement more gradual reforms in an effort to preserve the country's socialism while providing a democratization of its society.
-This contrasted with many of the reforms which Yeltsin had implemented, which sought rapid change and disregarded the country's socialist structure.
+This contrasted with many of the reforms that Yeltsin had implemented, which sought rapid change and disregarded the country's socialist structure.
 Gorbachev hoped that, if elected, he would be able to halt course and implement his own, more mild, vision of reforms.
-He hoped to create a social democratic state structure in Russia.
+He hoped to create a social-democratic state structure in Russia.

-Military affairs
+Military and international affairs

 One of Gorbachev's top stated priorities was to put an end to the war in Chechnya.

-International affairs

-In early 1996, commenting on the expansion of the North Atlantic Treaty Organization, Gorbachev had declared that Russians viewed NATO as, "a war machine that is trying to take advantage of our troubled political and economic situation."
+In early 1996, commenting on the expansion of NATO, Gorbachev had declared that Russians viewed NATO as "a war machine that is trying to take advantage of our troubled political and economic situation."

-Conclusion
+Results

 Gorbachev cast his own vote on election day, 16 June 1996.
 He declared that he had voted for "the most worthy candidate".
-He spent the night of the election in Moscow, with the company of Alexander Haig.
+He spent the night of the election in Moscow with the company of Alexander Haig.
 Haig was in Moscow as part of an election monitoring team.

-Gorbachev received 386,069 votes (0.5% of the overall vote), placing seventh out of eleven candidates, and was, therefore, eliminated from campaigning in the second-round of the election.
+Gorbachev received 386,069 votes (0.5 percent of the overall vote), placing seventh out of eleven candidates, and was therefore eliminated from campaigning in the second round of the election.
 Gorbachev did not deliver a concession speech after the results of the election came in.

 Aftermath

-Gorbachev, subsequently, has questioned the validity of the election results.
-While he acknowledges that he lost by a significant margin, Gorbachev suspects that his actual vote count still exceeded what was reported in the official tally.
-In 2017, Gorbachev wrote in his book The New Russia that he believes that, "there have been no fair and free elections in Russia since those of 1989, 1990 and the election of 1991 when Boris Yeltsin became the first president of Russia."
+Gorbachev subsequently questioned the validity of the election results.
+While he acknowledged that he had lost by a significant margin, Gorbachev suspected that his actual vote count still exceeded what was reported in the official tally.
+In 2017, Gorbachev wrote in his book The New Russia that "there have been no fair and free elections in Russia since those of 1989, 1990 and the election of 1991 when Boris Yeltsin became the first president of Russia."